Frequently Asked Questions

 How do I learn more?
 The NAR website has a very comprehensive collection of materials related to FAI-style flying, including rocket plans, event specific tips, and sources for parts.
 There’s also info on how to get in touch with event specialists who can guide you through some of the trickier parts of preparing for the Team selection event.

 Why is this event not being held during the traditional late-August period?
 We have chosen the early July dates based on the US academic calendar, coupled with weather considerations.
 By 1 July of each year all elementary and primary schools in the US have closed for summer vacations and begin to reopen by late July.
 More importantly, the July dates will allow for maximum participation by both volunteers and US Junior competitors.
 Increased Junior participation is a critical goal for our bid.
 Early July is warm in Texas, but bearable.
 Late August is very, very hot.

 Will it be expensive to travel and attend?
 Every effort is being made to deliver a great Championships for the competitors at reasonable cost, primarily using economical dorm-style housing.
-We have also secured some sponsorships to reduce the cost and will be seeking more.
+We have also secured sponsorships from a number of very generous supporters to help deliver the Championships, while improving the experience for all participants.
 However, competitors should plan well in advance for travel expenses that are greater than most World and European Championships.